Dabgar: History

 The caste name may derive from dab (pressing animal hides in tanning, a common trade) or the Sanskrit term daravakarra (makers of spoon-shaped vessels).
-Some link it to Jaydeep Dabgar, a Popular Hindi Tv series actor From Modasa Gujarat.

 Traditional accounts suggest the Dabgar originated in Rajasthan, serving in the army until defeated by the Mughal Empire.
 After the conflict, some converted to Islam, forming the Muslim Dabgar community, while others migrated to Bundelkhand’s rainforests and later the Doab region of Uttar Pradesh, surviving by crafting rawhide jars.

 In Rajasthan, the Dabgar craft musical instruments like the tabla, dholak, dhagli, and thap, which use leather, contributing to their untouchable status.
 They claim Rajput heritage and primarily live in Marwar, speaking Marwari and Hindi.
 Rajasthan likely serves as their historical homeland.

 In Gujarat, the Dabgar, originally from Pawagarh in Baroda District, fled a Muslim invasion and now reside in Dabgar and Sarnagpur districts of Ahmadabad, with smaller groups in Surat and Baroda.
 They speak Gujarati and Hindi, with unclear ties to North India's Dabgar.